Overview of Internship in Health Service Psychology

 Each applicant's file will be evaluated and rated by at least two Selection Committee members.
 Selected applicants will receive a Zoom or phone interview.

-All formal interviews are by zoom or phone.
+All formal interviews are by Zoom or phone.
 We decided to avoid on-site interviews to increase accessibility for all applicants.
 Interview costs can be quite expensive, and we acknowledge these costs may disproportionately affect some students relative to others.
-The formal interviews are usually conducted with at least two clinical staff members interviewing the candidate and include interview questions and a clinical vignette.
+The formal interviews are usually conducted with at least two clinical staff members, who interview the candidate and include interview questions and a clinical vignette.

 The satisfactory completion of a background check is a condition of employment.
 Background checks will be initiated after Match Day.